httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-To help endpoints understand weaker algorithms from stonger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm according to the algorithm used to compute the checksum based on the type and status of the primary document in which the checksum algorithm is defined.
+To help endpoints understand weaker algorithms from stonger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm.

 The entries associated to a checksum algorithm which becomes insecure or otherwise undesirable are marked as "deprecated",